Nadil97/java_inteview_practice_question/README.md

 The program then checks whether the input string is a palindrome or not and prints a message indicating the result.
 For example:

 `racecar is a palindrome string`

+## 05 How do you sort an array in Java?

+### Sorting Arrays with the Arrays Utility Class

+The java.util.Arrays class provides many overloaded sort() methods to sort both primitive and object arrays in Java.

+### Sorting a Primitive Array

+If you want to sort a primitive array in the natural order, you can use the Arrays.sort() method.
+For example:

+`int[] numbers = {1,2,7,3,4}};`
+`Arrays.sort(numbers);`

+In this example, only the subarray from index 1 (inclusive) to index 4 (exclusive) will be sorted.